peterfarrar/principles-of-management-notes/notes_ch_05.md

 2. Excessive pressure to reach unrealistic performance targets compromises people’s choices.
 3. When individuals face conflicting goals, they feel a sense of unfairness and compromise their reasoning.
 4. Only talking about ethics when there is a scandal.
 5. When there is no positive example available, individuals react instead of choose ethical decisions.

+Questions:
 1. What are terminal and instrumental values?
 Terminal values are goals.
 Instrumental values are behaviors that lead to those goals.